platformsh/platformsh-docs/docs/src/environments/backup.md

 By default, triggering a manual backup causes a momentary pause in site availability so that all requests can complete.
 This enables the backup to be taken against a known consistent state.
-The total interruption is usually only 15 to 30 seconds and any requests during that time are held temporarily, not dropped.
+The total interruption is usually only 15 to 30 seconds.
+Any requests during that time are held temporarily, not dropped.

-To avoid this issue, use [live backups](#live-backups).
+To avoid this downtime, use [live backups](#live-backups).

 For consistent backups, create the backups during non-peak hours for your site.